Best WordPress Hosting • TOP 7 Options Compared • 2016

 So, we’ve met our competitors and covered some of their standout features.
 Let’s briefly review how we went about the actual tests before getting on to how the hosts performed.

-The Verdict: Five of the Best WordPress Hosting Providers
+The Verdict: Seven of the Best WordPress Hosting Providers

 |Our Final Rankings|